CipJusCodin/GeminiSQL/README.md

+# LIVE DEMO
+You can access the live demo here https://cipjuscodin-geminisql.streamlit.app/

 # Installation Instructions
 1. Begin by installing all the necessary libraries with ```pip install -r requirements.txt```
 2. Once the installation is complete, you can locally execute it by entering ```streamlit run app.py```